xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab02/Lab02-Work-with-Microsoft-Graph-lab-instructions/06-Exercise-5-Understand-throttling-in-Microsoft-Graph.md

     }
     ```

-1. Ensure the namespace in the **Messages.cs** file matches the namespace in the rest of the application.

     **Note**:
     This class is used by the JSON deserializer to translate a JSON response into a Messages object.

 ### Add method to implement delayed retry strategy when requests are throttled

 The application is going to be modified to first get a list of messages in the current user's mailbox, then issue a separate request for the details of each message.
 In most scenarios, a separate request will trigger Microsoft Graph to throttle the requests.